 - Includes all basic preparation for a family law representation contract that you cannot bill elsewhere.
 As well, if you have used the maximum hours available to you under another specific tariff item, you may bill any outstanding hours as general preparation.
 General preparation includes the following, (as applicable):

-- o interviewing your client or witnesses
+- interviewing your client or witnesses

 - taking instructions

 - preparing correspondence

-- preparing and filing court documents
+- o preparing and filing court documents

 - o negotiating settlements

 - working with expert witnesses

 - o preparing written arguments

 - o drafting separation agreements, minutes of settlement, or consent orders

 - preparing for applications and hearings

 - o preparing for case or settlement conferences

 - preparing for Examinations for Discovery

 - o preparing and submitting an opinion letter for Extended Family Services

-Family law contract

-Protection order contract
+Up to 35 hours Up to 7 hours Family law contract Protection order contract